-As a mom of three girls, I’ve experienced the full range of girl emotions – from the itty bitty baby years to the almost-teen years.
-(Holding my breath for that next chapter!)
+As a mom of three girls, I’ve experienced the full range of girl emotions – from the itty bitty baby years to the early teen years.

 And of course, being a girl myself, I can relate.